Jimmy Garoppolo Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 Season Stats

-- He has added 40 rushing yards (3.6 ypg) on 30 carries while scoring three touchdowns on the ground.
+- He also has 40 rushing yards on 30 carries (with three touchdowns), averaging 3.6 yards per game.

-- The 49ers have run 49.8% passing plays and 50.2% rushing plays this season.
-They rank 14th in the NFL in scoring.
+- The 49ers, who rank 14th in the NFL in points scored, have dropped back to pass 49.8% of the time while opting for the ground attack 50.2% of the time.

-- Garoppolo accounts for 45.6% of his team's red zone plays, with 36 of his 280 pass attempts coming from inside the opponent's 20-yard line.
+- Garoppolo has thrown 36 passes in the red zone this season, 45.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Garoppolo's matchup with the Seahawks.